open-telemetry/opentelemetry-operator/docs/api.md

         <td><b>portals</b></td>
         <td>[]string</td>
         <td>
-          portals is the iSCSI Target Portal List.<br/>
+          portals is the iSCSI Target Portal List.
+The portal is either an IP or ip_addr:port if the port is other than default (typically TCP ports 860 and 3260).<br/>
         </td>
         <td>false</td>
       </tr><tr>